lupyuen/visual-embedded-rust/README.md

 1. Main logic for the VSCode Extension is in [`extension.ts`](src/extension.ts)

-1. The extension creates a [WebView that embeds the HTML code](src/extension.ts#L250-L732) from Google Blockly.
+1. The extension creates a [WebView that embeds the HTML code](src/extension.ts#L88-L144) from Google Blockly.
 [HTML code is here](src/web.ts)

+1. The VSCode Extension and the WebView are running in [separate JavaScript sandboxes](https://code.visualstudio.com/api/extension-guides/webview#scripts-and-message-passing).
+Hence we'll be using VSCode Message Passing to communicate between the VSCode Extension and WebView, as we shall soon see...

-1. [When the WebView loads](media/vscode/storage.js#L58-L69), it fetches the [Blockly XML embedded](src/extension.ts#L141-L163) in the Rust document in VSCode and [refreshes the Blockly workspace](media/vscode/message.js#L36-L55)
+1. [When the WebView loads](media/vscode/storage.js#L59-L71), it fetches the [Blockly XML embedded](src/extension.ts#L155-L202) in the Rust document in VSCode and [notifies the Webview (via Message Passing)](src/extension.ts#L168-L186) to [refresh the Blockly workspace](media/vscode/message.js#L40-L60)

-1. When the [Blockly workspace is updated](media/vscode/storage.js#L165-L194), it sends the [updated Blockly XML and the generated Rust code](media/vscode/message.js#L59-L68) to the VSCode Extension.
-The extension [updates the Rust document](src/extension.ts#L165-L184) in VSCode.
+1. When the [visual program is updated](media/vscode/storage.js#L165-L194), the WebView sends the [updated Blockly XML and the generated Rust code (via Message Passing)](media/vscode/message.js#L79-L89) to the VSCode Extension.
+The extension [updates the Rust document](src/extension.ts#L203-L223) in VSCode with the Blockly XML and generated Rust Code.

 1. The Rust code generator for Blockly is here: [blockly-mynewt-rust](https://github.com/lupyuen/blockly-mynewt-rust/tree/master/generators/rust)